IvLabs/stagewise-knowledge-distillation/README.md

 | Student model trained stage-wise using feature maps from teacher and classifier part trained using data | 98.2 | N/A |

 ## Results using Imagewoof :
-Note : All accuracies are on validation dataset unless mentioned otherwise.
-Adam optimizer with learning rate 1e-4 is used everywhere unless otherwise mentioned.

 ### ResNet34 Teacher Model :
 - Teacher model is pretrained on Imagewoof and gets 91.4 % validation accuracy on it.
 #### [Medium-Sized ResNet34-Type Student Model](https://github.com/akshaykvnit/knowledge_distillation/blob/master/code/models/medium_model.py) :